 Jackie came to Spice Kitchen Incubator in 2016 as an AmeriCorps VISTA responsible for growing the program through community outreach and volunteer recruitment.
 With a background in community education, one of Jackie’s favorite responsibilities is conducting outreach with others from the International Rescue Committee’s Economic Empowerment team.

 From a small town in central Pennsylvania, Jackie didn’t have much exposure to diverse food options and considers herself lucky to be part of the Spice Kitchen Incubator program.
 She has yet to try something from one of the entrepreneurs that she doesn’t like!

 Dir +1 385 229 4703

 Casidhe graduated in 2016 with a Bachelor of Arts from Colgate University.
 She is pursuing a career in the non-profit sector beginning as an AmeriCorps VISTA.
+At the end of her term with AmeriCorps, Casidhe became a Program Specialist with Spice Kitchen.
 She loves to dance, read and cook, and lives to eat good food.
 Her most daring moment was hiking up Mount Vesuvius, a still-active volcano in Pompeii, Italy.
 Most of all, she loves to travel and meet passionate and interesting people!